Browse Articles

 }

-I have created following code structure for Angular application.
-Here, I have created all client code under “scr\app” folder.
-I have created Login component that take user credential and with help of authorization service, it stored JWT in HTML 5 local storage.
+I have created the following code structure for the Angular application.
+Here, I have created all client code under the “scr\app” folder.
+I have created a Login component that takes user credentials and with the help of the authorization service, it stores JWT in HTML 5 local storage.

 Authentication Service